If your ex isn’t responding to your texts, it’s one of the most frustrating and confusing situations you can be in.

 Ironically, this is often what makes an ex start wondering about you again.

-If you want to reconnect with your ex in the future, the most important thing you can do right now is avoid chasing them.
+If your ex isn’t responding, the worst thing you can do is chase them.